NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 > a slim version of jQuery does not contain all the original jQuery functions And so for example, the `animate` function on my `back-to-top` scroll button wasn't working very smoothly.
 This issue was resolved very nicely in the end with a really simply fix.

+### Known Bugs

+- Stripe payment form has 2019 and as default
+- Navbar dropdown is a little aggressive in hamburger format
+- `img thumbnail` on the user posts has a height that is set to 'auto' so it change depending on the image upload.

 # Deployment

 Deploying the project is vital as it demonstrates the steps one needs to pass to get a functional site live>